-Status assigned to a student who received a Financial Aid Suspension but successfully appealed the suspension and regains financial aid eligibility for an additional term.
-They must complete their probationary term successfully or they will be terminated.
+Status assigned to a student who received a Financial Aid Suspension and submitted an appeal which has been approved for a term of Financial Aid Probation.
+The student's aid will be reinstated for the probationary term.
+The student must complete their probationary term successfully or their aid will be terminated.